phenixid/ansible-pas/playbooks/signing/README.md

 ## Requirements

- - One control machine with `python3` installed.
+ - One **control machine** with

+    - `python3`

    This machine will execute the Ansible playbooks.

- - One or more target machines with `python3` installed.
+ - One or more **target machines** with

+    - `python3`
+    - `systemd`

    These machines will be provisioned with a PAS installation and configured for federated PDF signing.
+The service will be managed by `systemd`.

  - The target machines must allow incoming SSH traffic from the control machine

  - The target machines must allow incoming TCP traffic on port 9443 (the config API port) from the control machine

  - The target machines must allow incoming TCP traffic on port 5702 (Hazelcast session cluster) from all other target machines

 ## Preparations

-The following steps are executed on the control machine only.
+The following steps are executed on the **control machine** only.

 1) Fetch a PAS installer (e.g. `phxid_server_linux_x64_3_2_0.sh`) and a valid license.